What are peer reviewed articles? How do I find them?

 You can find peer reviewed articles in the library's PML Search.
 After you search, select "Peer Reviewed" under "Limit To" on the left side of your screen.

-Your professor may ask you to include peer reviewed articles (sometimes called scholarly or refereed) in your research.
+Your professor may ask you to include peer-reviewed (sometimes called scholarly or refereed) articles in your research.

 - References and citations to other articles